Imran4424/Software-Architecture/SolidPrinciples.md

 #### Benefits of Single Responsibility Principle
 - Easy to maintain the code base
+- A class with high cohesion is simpler to test

 # Open/Closed Principle
 # Liskov's Substitution Principle